MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-ideas.md

 ### Method 1: Transforming natural language to Power Fx formulas

 You can enter your requirements in plain natural language (such as English (en-us)), and Power Apps transforms your requirement to Power Fx formula.
-For details, go to [Tutorial: Transforming natural language to Power Fx formulas (Preview)](power-apps-ideas-transform.md).
+For details, go to [Tutorial: Transforming natural language to Power Fx formulas](power-apps-ideas-transform.md).

 > [!NOTE]
 > This capability only works on the **Items** property of [Gallery](controls/control-gallery.md) and [Data table](controls/control-data-table.md) controls.
 See [limitations](#limitations), [supported/unsupported capabilities](#supported-and-unsupported-capabilities), and [supported functions](#supported-power-fx-functions) later for more information.